RouninMedia/ashiva-changelog/README.md

   - For this bullet point, see **QUESTIONS TO ANSWER**

   - Removed the `!` prefix from inline *CapsuleManifest* parameters and changed the _negated PrimeCell_ from `[!@]` to `[/]`
+  - Considered adopting `:.` as the HTML-attribute prefix for the `PrimeCapsule` and `:..` as the HTML-attribute prefix for the `CapsuleManifest`

 ______